 3 movies we want to see remade, and 3 movies we never want to see

-3 movies that we never want to see
+Continue to the next page to see the 3 movies we never want to see.